If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website. Find out more about cookies

 Best practice guidance for junior doctors in England, in partnership with NHS Employers.

-During the negotiations for the 2016 junior doctor contract, a set of new working hour limits and rest requirements were introduced at the request of the BMA.
+During the negotiations for the 2016 junior doctor contract in England, a set of new working hour limits and rest requirements were introduced at the request of the BMA.
 In partnership with NHS Employers, we have jointly developed guidance on good rostering practices.

 During the negotiations for the new junior doctor contract in 2016, a set of new working hour limits and rest requirements were introduced at the request of the BMA.